Please note by clicking on the links below, you will be leaving the Freemantles website.

 Click here for a list of useful information, provided by our parents for parents.

 If you are looking for Occupational Therapy equipment for your child, some online companies offer free trials/hire of products so that families can decide if these are suitable before making a purchase.
-Companies also offer money-back schemes, should the products not work for you.
-Please see the links below for companies specialising in weighted equipment, recommended by Emma Clee who is currently carrying out OT work in school.
+Some also also offer money-back schemes, should the products not work for you.
+Please see the link(s) below for companies specialising in weighted equipment, recommended by Emma Clee, OT.

 Sensory Direct - weighted blankets (offer a money back scheme)